YTread Logo

 Jun 01, 2021

-What's up guys here's Graham so I posted a video the other week on how much money you should save each age and in that video I detail how much money you should save each year to make sure you're on track to
+What's up, guys?
+I'm Graham here, so the other week I posted a video about how much money you should save for each age and in that video I go into detail about how much money you should save each year to be safe.
+You're on track to

 retire